 By Marc Frenkiel

-In 2021, when businesses were reevaluating standard operating procedures in light of the shakeup caused by the pandemic, AppFolio worked with Lisa Trosien (The Apartment Expert) to create The Executive’s Guide to Marketing and Leasing.
+When businesses were reevaluating standard operating procedures in light of the shakeup caused by the pandemic, AppFolio worked with Lisa Trosien (The Apartment Expert).
 She offered a brilliant perspective on how to optimize marketing and leasing operations in property management: Create a “separate-but-connected” structure that gives teams the bandwidth to focus on their core competencies.

 Today, with HR, staffing, and recruitment being a top challenge in the property management industry, it’s more important than ever to ensure team members are happy in their roles and not overworked.